Bear Mountain by Mount Redoubt via Depot Creek in Chilliwacks / 熊山

 See more trip photos here.

-The final bit took several class 4 moves onto a lonely peak without views.
-As I surveyed the area around, the other end of the ridgeline looked higher.
-So, I carefully crossed the thin crest to that side, which was the actual summit.
+Soon, the unexpected sight of a chasm below the summit took me by surprise.
+It certainly wasn’t the place to lose footing as I went up from the left.
+The final bit included several class 4 moves onto a lonely peak without views.
+As I surveyed, the other end of the ridgeline looked higher.
+So, I carefully crossed the thin crest to that side, the actual Bear Mountain summit.

-Looking down at the northwest ridge from Bear Mountain summit
+Looking down at the northwest ridge from the Bear Mountain summit

-Looking down at the northwest ridge from Bear Mountain summit
+Looking down at the northwest ridge from the Bear Mountain summit

 See more trip photos here.

+Soon, it rained again as I retraced steps through the moraine below the clouds.
 Back to camp through the water gully was a long trudge, a 1400′ uphill battle.
-It continued to pour when I reached my bivy and quickly stashed everything underneath.
-It was the one time when I wished I had brought a tent for this weather.
+It continued to pour when I reached my bivy before quickly stashing everything underneath it.
+It was the one time I wished I had brought a tent for this weather.

 Tuesday, July 25